ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 {: #validate-pv-migration}
 {: step}

 Before you decommission the source server, you need to validate the target server.
-Make sure to validate the following:
+Make sure to validate the following items:
 * Application
 * Licensing
 * Reachability (host-level configuration changes)